 Letters, words, stories, and learning more about them, have always fascinated me.
 I learned to read when I was 4 by underlining every “p-i-g” in my favourite book, The Three Little Pigs.
-I wrote my first novel, Leader of the Pack, in grade 7, and tried out poems and short stories, as well as reading stories of any length, right through high school.
+I wrote my first novel, Leader of the Pack, in grade 7, and poems and short stories all through high school.

 I took a break from writing stories to do a degree in Computer Science at the University of Saskatchewan and then a Master’s at Simon Fraser University.
 My thesis was called Using Modal Structures to Represent Extensions to Epistemic Logics, and I think it had more mathematical symbols in it than letters.
 But I later discovered that writing a thesis has a lot in common with writing a novel: both need an enticing beginning, step-by-step development of ideas, a logical division into parts, and a satisfying ending.
 And of course, both require the writer to revise and polish way past the time she thinks she should be done!

 When my three sons arrived, I re-entered the entrancing world of children’s books.
 Sitting on the couch, the floor, tiny chairs at the library or in the car, we read and re-read the boys’ favourites, Katie and the Big Snow, Mike Mulligan and his Steam Shovel, and every dinosaur book in print.
 We laughed at clever rhymes and learned amazing things, and I decided I would like to try to write like that.

 So I took a course in writing for children, and began to write.
 But I didn’t know how to take the next step, to make my writing good enough to be published, or how to find a publisher.
 So I went to see the writer-in-residence at the Regina Public Library, Alison Lohans.
 She read my draft novel and gave me useful advice, and she also told me about the bi-annual CANSCAIP Prairie Horizons conference for children’s writers.
 (CANSCAIP is the Canadian Society of Children’s Authors, Illustrators and Performers.)
 In the fall of 2003 I tiptoed in.